Notre Dame vs. Southern Utah Predictions & Picks - Women's NCAA Tournament First Round

 Notre Dame Schedule Analysis

-- The Fighting Irish's best win this season came in a 63-52 victory against the No. 4 Virginia Tech Hokies on December 18.
+- In their signature win of the season, the Fighting Irish beat the No. 4 Virginia Tech Hokies, 63-52, on December 18.

-- The Fighting Irish have seven wins versus Quadrant 3 teams, tied for the 43rd-most in the nation.
+- The Fighting Irish have tied for the 43rd-most Quadrant 3 victories in the nation (seven).

 Notre Dame 2022-23 Best Wins